 Propagating Blanket Flowers

-There are seeds for of many Gaillardia x Grandiflora varieties.
+There are seeds for many Gaillardia x Grandiflora varieties.
 You can sow them in the spring, but they may not flower the first year.
 Get a head start by sowing in late summer and protecting the young plants over the winter.

-Blanket flower is more commonly grown from purchased plants.
-Since the plants can be short-lived and they don't grow true from seed, it is best to divide the plants every two to three years, to keep them going.
+Since the plants can be short-lived and they don't grow true from seed, it is best to divide the plants every two to three years to keep them going.